S-P-A-N-N-E-R-S/HandbookWebsite/docs/git.md

 The backend can be installed directly on a Linux system (see below) or the server can be [run in a Docker container](./docker.md), which automates and simplifies the complex installation of the system.
 The recommended way is to use Docker which __also supports Windows__.

 ### Linux
-The requirements and instructions below describe how to install the Backend locally on a Linux system.
+The requirements and instructions below describe how to install the backend locally on a Linux system.

 The system requires the following technologies: